Garabella15/Airelogic_Tech_test/README.md

 the file Lyrics.py contain a function to call the lyric.ovh API, it call the functions search_artist, browse_recording by importing from app.py

-requriements.txt contains all the library/ package used for run the programming.cl
+requriements.txt contains all the library/ package used for run the programming.